Approaching Massive MIMO Performance with Reconfigurable Intelligent Surfaces: We Do Not Need Many Antennas: Introduction

-With reference to a single-cell system, we develop the signal model for both the cases of active and passive RIS, and provide theoretical considerations on the achievement of favourable propagation and channel hardening for the proposed antenna structure.
-Next, in order to cope with the critical problem of channel estimation, we introduce reduced-dimensionality linear minimum mean square error channel estimators.
-The proposed estimation scheme neglects the projection of the channel vectors onto the noise-dominated subspace.
-Next, we propose RIS configuration optimization algorithms, for both active and passive RISs, aimed at minimizing mutual correlation among the channel coefficient vectors of different users.
-Moreover, we derive closed form lower bounds to the achievable spectral efficiency, explicitly taking into account the channel estimation error, using the hardening lower-bound technique.
-Then, we perform extensive numerical simulations aimed at gaining insight into the performance of the proposed antenna architecture, also in comparison with a traditional massive MIMO deployment with active antennas and fully digital beamforming.
-Overall, the paper will show that the suggested architecture can emulate the performance of traditional massive MIMO arrays with much lower hardware complexity, i.e. with a significantly smaller numer of active antennas and RF chains.
+With reference to a single-cell system, we firstly derive a closed-form expression for the near field between the array of radiating elements and the RIS, then develop the signal model for both the cases of active and passive RIS, and provide theoretical considerations on the achievement of favorable propagation and channel hardening for the proposed RIBS structure.
+Then, we propose a joint optimization of RIS phase-shifts and downlink (DL) transmit powers, for both active and passive RIBS, aimed at maximizing the fairness among the UEs.
+To address the non-convexity of such a joint optimization problem, we resort to alternate optimization programming.
+We perform extensive numerical simulations aimed at gaining insight into the performance of the proposed antenna architecture, also in comparison with conventional co-located mMIMO with active antennas and fully digital beamforming.
+This paper demonstrates that RIBS can replicate conventional mMIMO performance with significantly less hardware complexity.

-\subsection{Paper organization}
+\subsection{{Paper Organization}}

 The paper is organized as follows.
-Next section contains the description of the considered antenna architecture and of the system model.
-Section III is concerned with the issue of channel estimation, whereas Section IV contains the derivation of the downlink signal model and of the upper and lower bounds for the spectral efficiency.
-Section V is devoted to system optimization; in particular, this section addresses configuration of the RIS (for both the active and passive case), and power allocation, including the power split between the active antenna array and the RIS (for the case of active RIS).
-Sections VI contains the discussion of the numerical results, while, finally, concluding remarks are reported in Section VII.
+Next section contains the description of the considered RIBS architecture, the channel model, and the channel estimation procedure.
+Section \ref{sec:performance-formulation} includes the discussion on the DL data transmission techniques, considerations on the performance measure {and the optimization problem formulation}.
+Section \ref{sec:optimization} is devoted to system optimization; in particular, this section addresses configuration of the active and passive RIBS and power allocation, including the power split between the active antenna array and the RIS (for the case of active RIBS).
+Section \ref{sec:num_results} discusses the numerical results, while findings and conclusions are summarized in Section \ref{sec:conclusions}.